In D2L, Content is an organized collection of links to content files, HTML topics, quizzes, assignments, etc.

 |Image||JPG, JPEG, PNG, GIF, BMP, TIF, TIFF|

 |Media||SWF, MPG, MPEG, RM, MP3, MP4*, M4V*, M4A*, AVI, WAV, RAM, ASF, MOV, RA|

 If you cannot remember where you moved a module or topic, use the search function above the Table of Contents.

 Please be careful when deleting entire modules, as you will also be deleting the contents of those modules.

 Find all of our D2L Brightspace video tutorials and webinars on our Brightspace Ryecast page, opens in new window.

-It is your responsibility to make sure that all material uploaded to Ryerson University's LMS/Brightspace by D2L and other systems complies with Canadian copyright laws.
+It is your responsibility to make sure that all material uploaded to Toronto Metropolitan University's LMS/Brightspace by D2L and other systems complies with Canadian copyright laws.
 Please consult the "Do-it-Yourself Copyright Checking workflow, opens in new window" before you upload content.

-Use Ryerson University's already existing licences for content from the library and the Ryerson University "Fair Dealing Guideline, opens in new window".
+Use the university's already existing licences for content from the library and the Toronto Metropolitan University "Fair Dealing Guideline, opens in new window".